dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 3. Sequenced collections - elements inside have defined encounter order:
 * interface SequencedCollection<E> extends Collection<E>
+  * there is no method `get` only `getFirst/getLast` to fetch first/last elements, but no random access to any element inside
 * SequencedSet<E> extends SequencedCollection<E>
 * interface SequencedMap<K, V> extends Map<K, V>
 Before for set you have to use `LinkedHashSet/SortedSet`, now you can use these new collections.
 Now with this collections you get access to first/last element, by adding/removing either first/last element.
 And traversal order is guaranteed.